 Speed of change is critical.
 It helps to move organization forward faster.
 What if the change is a BLOCKER level security issue and needs to be deployed ASAP?
 If you don’t have enough test coverage – then you just hope (not test) that you didn’t miss anything important.
 If your test coverage is 30% and everything else is supposed to be tested manually – what do you do?

 N1 value that testRigor provides is it decreases maintenance hours about 200X compare to same number of tests automated with Selenium.
-That is chiefly because testRigor unlike any other system on the market emulates humans when going through website or mobile app allowing you to focus on just visible available elements on the screen instead of dropping into details of the HTML structure or how it works.
+That is chiefly because testRigor unlike any other system on the market emulates humans when going through website, desktop, or mobile app allowing you to focus on just visible available elements on the screen instead of dropping into details of the HTML structure or how it works.
 That also allows testRigor to introduce a number of tools to decrease test maintenance even further.